iangaunt/chip8/README.md

 # iangaunt/chip8

 A basic emulator for running chip8 roms.
+Has working user input, colors, and graphics using SDL.
+Built in a couple of days from scratch.

-The only thing that is buggy is user input, but I can't be bothered right now.
+If you want to change the ROM, unfortunately, you have to locate the file on your Desktop path and add it into the `main.cpp` file.
+There are a few roms in the `roms` folder in `src`.